parttimehacker/whomodel/README.md

 # whoview
 The WhoView class is used respond to the MQTT topic **diy/system/who**.
-This class is used in my *do it yourself home automation system* (**DIYHA**).
-Each python DIYHA application is hosted on a Raspberry Pi server.
-Each **DIYHA** will respond to a **diy/system/who** subscribed topic and report on their status, hostname and IP address.
-Some applications have a user interface, e.g., 8x8 matrix or seven segment LED, to display their IP address or more.Examples of other uses of this class:
+This class is one of six general classes in my *do it yourself home automation system* (**DIYHA**).
+Each python DIYHA application is hosted on a Raspberry Pi server and will respond to a **diy/system/who** subscribed topic and report on their status, hostname and IP address.
+Some applications have a true user interface, e.g., 8x8 matrix or seven segment LED, to display their IP address.
-- **clock** app identifies movement in a room via a PIR sensor and the reports to the MQTT and django servers.
-- **sensor** app measures and reports on several room environment data, e.g., temperature, humidity, lux.
-- **switch** app uses PIR movement and MQTT topics to turn on a AC power outlet.
-It also reports on the movement.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/Django)